Skip to main content

 If you live in a flat, you are responsible for all repairs inside your home.

-Sometimes the landlord may support you with repairs in your home for some time after you buy it.
+Sometimes your housing association might support you with repairs in your home for some time after you buy it.

 Check your agreement for details about repairs.